wp-plugins/xml-sitemaps/readme.txt

 Pings occur automatically, on an hourly basis, if the sitemap file is updated.

 Lastly, and contrary to the zillions of plugins that try to do the same as this one, this plugin will use the WP internals to determine the number of blog, category and tag pages on your site.
-This means it'll play well with the likes of custom query string or [Semiologic SEO](http://www.semiologic.com/software/).
+This means it'll play well with the likes of custom query string or [Semiologic SEO](http://www.semiologic.com/software/sem-seo/).

+= Help Me! =

+The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
+Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.

+If you require more dedicated assistance, consider using [Semiologic Pro](http://www.getsemiologic.com).

 == Installation ==